ckw017/ckw017.github.io/_posts/2025-9-16-Berghain.md

 * You can assume each guest is sampled i.i.d. from this distribution.

 You can take a moment to think about how you would solve this problem.
-If you were as generous as possible and allow the first 1000 people you see in, you would end up on average with 322 young people and 322 well-dressed people -- well below the minimum requirement of 600 in both categories.
+If you were as generous as possible and allowed the first 1000 people you see in, you would end up on average with 322 young people and 322 well-dressed people -- well below the minimum requirement of 600 in both categories.
 In other words, you're going to need to be selective.
 However, being too selective will increase the number of people you reject